-E2.5 Address transboundary maritime spatial planning issues to understand problems and opportunities (social, economic, environmental) and strengthen knowledge on environmental pressures across borders E2.6 Develop tools/software to assess the cumulative impacts of human activities, including the role of land-based stressors, to ensure an eco-sustainable exploitation of marine resources, considering social and economic aspects E2.7 Promote innovative technologies and services for a sustainable management and resulting protection of coastal areas from coastal erosion, flooding and pollution E2.8 Implement managing solutions and conservation plans, including networks of Marine Protected Areas and their surroundings, for coastal to deep-sea ecosystems, taking into account their relationship with natural and anthropogenic changes (such as artificial reefs) in the environment while ensuring and promoting ecosystems services; best practices on adaptation and resilience E2.9 Develop best practices for deep-sea adaptive management based on open data from diverse stakeholders and a common/shared and long-term vision E3.
-Promote the role of Marine Renewable Energies (MRE) in the energy transition phase E3.1 Develop tools to evaluate and select optimal zones for the implementation of MREs farms with a multi-criteria approach (e.g. wind/solar/currents/energy potential, characteristics of seabed, interaction with other marine activities, environmental impacts,) also evaluating the possible re-use of some of the oil and gas platforms that are about to be decommissioned E3.2 Develop MRE sub-systems for energy transition and identify guidelines for their sustainable operation involving both submarine (benthic) and sub-aerial environmental/ecological impacts E3.3 Develop large demonstration projects to sustain commercial MREs development, including Floating Offshore Wind Turbine which is particularly relevant in the Mediterranean
+GOAL ACTION E2.5 Address transboundary maritime spatial planning issues to understand problems and opportunities (social, economic, environmental) related to the establishment of new maritime zones (Exclusive Economic Zones - EEZ and/or other minoris generis zones) and strengthen knowledge on environmental pressures across borders E2.6 Develop tools/software to assess the cumulative impacts of human activities, including the role of land-based stressors, to ensure an eco-sustainable exploitation of marine resources, considering social and economic aspects E2.7 Promote innovative technologies and services for a sustainable management and resulting protection of coastal areas from coastal erosion, flooding and pollution E2.8 Implement managing solutions and conservation plans, including networks of Marine Protected Areas and their surroundings, for coastal to deep-sea ecosystems, taking into account their relationship with natural and anthropogenic changes (such as artificial reefs) in the environment while ensuring and promoting ecosystems services; best practices on adaptation and resilience E2.9 Develop best practices for deep-sea adaptive management based on open data from diverse stakeholders and a common/shared and long-term vision E3.
+Promote the role of Marine Renewable Energies (MRE) in the energy transition phase E3.1 Develop tools to evaluate and select optimal zones for the implementation of MREs farms with a multi-criteria approach (e.g. wind, currents, energy potential, characteristics of seabed, interaction with other marine activities, environmental impacts,) also evaluating the possible re-use of some of the oil and gas platforms that are about to be decommissioned E3.2 Develop large demonstration projects to sustain commercial MREs development, including Floating Offshore Wind Turbine which is particularly relevant in the Mediterranean